mrw0nd3rfu1/-Tornado-Cost-Prediction/README.md

 # Data Preprocessing

 ## Overview
-This project is designed to solve a specific problem using advanced machine learning techniques.
+This project is designed to predict total cost encurred by tonadoes in USA using hybrid modelling.
 It includes data preprocessing, model training, and evaluation steps to achieve high accuracy.

 ## Features
 - Data Preprocessing: Cleans and prepares raw data for model training.
-- Model Training: Implements machine learning models to analyze and predict outcomes.
+- Model Training: Implements classification and regression machine learning models to analyze and predict outcomes.
 - Evaluation & Visualization: Analyzes model performance with visual outputs.
 - Interactive Notebook: Provides an easy-to-follow structure with step-by-step explanations.